FREQUENTLY ASKED QUESTIONS

 Yes!
 It's completely free.
-The programme is funded by the Big Lottery Fund as part of Our Bright Future.
+The programme is funded by the National Grid ESO.
 We're also able to provide bursaries to cover the cost of your travel to training sessions and summer school, and help out with the cost of running your local project.

 What do I get at the end?

 As well as the experience and knowledge you will have gained, you’ll get a learning passport detailing all the training, projects and activities you’ve done and what you achieved.
 In the future, you can use this to help you apply for university courses or jobs.
-You'll also be able to join the Our Bright Future and Bright Green Future alumni networks, giving you the chance to learn and share with leading professionals and fellow inspirational young people.
-Finally, we can also give you a reference - if required - and a certificate for completing the online training elemtn of BGF.
+You'll also be able to join the Bright Green Future alumni networks, giving you the chance to learn and share with leading professionals and fellow inspirational young people.
+Finally, we can also give you a reference - if required - and a certificate for completing the online training element of BGF.

 Yes, we want everyone to be able to take part because it is a central feature of the programme.
-If you can’t make it to the one at the end of your BGF year, we’ll try and arrange for you to get to the one the following year.
-If you have concerns about attending the summer school for whatever reason then get in touch and we’ll see if we can help.
+If you can’t make it to the one at the end of your BGF months, we’ll try and arrange for you to get to the one the following cohort.
+If you have concerns about attending the residential week for whatever reason then get in touch and we’ll see if we can help.
 It's also the best part of the programme for getting to know others.

 Will it help me get into university?

 We hope so!
 Universities are really keen on seeing applicants who have done more than just academic subjects at school.
 Taking part in extra-curricular activities can really make you stand out against other candidates.
 As a Bright Green Future participant you’re demonstrating that you’re conscientious and forward thinking, which are qualities that universities like to see in their students.
 And you’ll have a heap of extra skills, more knowledge, and greater confidence from having taken part.

 Will I have to travel or can I do most of the work at home?